Brexit: the Northern Ireland protocol

 When supplies of goods are made to EU business customers, the sales should be treated as being a zero-rated intra-EU dispatch of goods.
 This is of course different to the position when goods are sold from the rest of the UK to other EU countries, which will be seen as being an export of goods.
 Such a sale is also zero-rated but duties will be payable on import into the EU, unlike the situation where they move from Northern Ireland.

 When goods are sold between the rest of the UK and Northern Ireland this will still be a domestic supply, so VAT will be chargeable accordingly.
 However, when businesses move their own goods from the rest of the UK to Northern Ireland this will be seen as being an import for VAT purposes, so an output VAT amount will need to be declared with the same amount being recoverable as input VAT (subject to the usual recovery position).

 This will also impact supplies by members of a VAT group.
 Usually, of course, supplies between members of the same VAT group are disregarded for VAT purposes.
 However, when goods are supplied from the rest of the UK to Northern Ireland, VAT will now be due on this supply in the same way as the movement of own goods detailed above.

 There will be no need to account for any VAT when own goods are moved from Northern Ireland to the rest of the UK.

 Trader Support Service

 As well as VAT differences, there will also be additional customs declarations to be made when sending goods between the rest of the UK and Northern Ireland.
 HMRC have therefore introduced the Trader Support Service.
 This is a free online tool which offers support and guidance to businesses that are moving goods between the rest of the UK and Northern Ireland.
-Businesses that sign up for this service will also automatically be issued with an IX EORI Number.
+Businesses that sign up for this service will also automatically be issued with an XI EORI Number.